- CLASS: Mammalia (Mammals)

 Otters were not often kept in zoos before the 1950s.
 But the San Diego Zoo’s first otters, two male Pacific otters, arrived in 1934.
 Our otter collection gradually grew to include giant, Asian small-clawed, smooth-coated, and North American river otters.
 In 1991, we received our first Eurasian otters, a pair from a zoo in Switzerland.
 Six years later, they surprised us with a pup, the first of its kind born in the United States!

-Today, the San Diego Zoo has a Cape clawless otter along Center Street (you can read about her in a blog titled A Knee Makeover for Sweet Otter).
+Today, the San Diego Zoo has a Cape clawless otter along Center Street.
 We are one of just six zoos in the United States to exhibit spotted-necked otters.
 You can watch their antics in the Zoo’s Lost Forest, where they live with swamp and spot-nosed monkeys.